Skip to content

 Role-Based Access Control 💎

 When multiple engineers manage a system, you don’t want everyone to have root access.
-Super implements a strict RBAC model to separate concerns.
+The security plugin implements RBAC to separate concerns.

 Available Roles